Analysis of Biased Stochastic Gradient Descent Using Sequential Semidefinite Programs: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec:generalAnalysis}, we develop a stochastic quadratic constraint approach to formulate LMI testing conditions for convergence analysis of the approximate SG method.
-The resultant LMIs are then solved sequentially, yielding recursive convergence bounds for the approximate SG method.
-In Section \ref{sec:fixed_alpha}, we simplify the analytical solutions of the resultant sequential LMIs and derive analytical rate bounds in the form of \eqref{eq:constMainBound} for the approximate SG method with a constant stepsize.
-Our results highlight various design trade-offs for the approximate SG method.
-Finally, we show how existing results on standard SG (without gradient computation error) can be recovered using our proposed LMI approach, and discuss how a time-varying stepsize can potentially impact the convergence behaviors of the approximate SG method (Section \ref{sec:further}).
+In Section \ref{sec:generalAnalysis}, we formulate LMI testing conditions for convergence analysis of biased SGD.
+The resultant LMIs are then solved sequentially, yielding recursive convergence bounds for biased SGD.
+In Section \ref{sec:fixed_alpha}, we simplify the analytical solutions of the resultant sequential LMIs and derive analytical rate bounds in the form of \eqref{eq:constMainBound} for biased SGD with a constant stepsize.
+Our results highlight various design trade-offs for biased SGD.
+Finally, we show how existing results on standard SGD (without gradient computation error) can be recovered using our proposed LMI approach, and discuss how a time-varying stepsize can potentially impact the convergence behaviors of biased SGD (Section \ref{sec:further}).